-California Foreclosure Timeline 2026 | AB 2424 Delays Guide
+California Foreclosure Timeline 2026 | NOD to Auction

 2026 Timeline Guide

-You have more time than you might think.
-California foreclosure takes 6-9 months, and AB 2424 can add up to 90 more days.
+From Notice of Default to auction, you have more time than you might think.
+The standard California foreclosure runs about 7 to 10 months, and AB 2424 can add up to 90 more days.

 If you're reading this, you're already taking an important step.
 Understanding your timeline puts you back in control of your options.